MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 To see the completed extension package source for this part of the tutorial, go to [MicrosoftEdge-Extensions repo > extension-getting-started-part2](/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension?tabs=v3).

-The source code has been updated from Manifest V2 to Manifest V3.  [todo]
+The source code has been updated from Manifest V2 to Manifest V3.

 This tutorial covers the following extension technologies:
 *   Injecting JavaScript libraries into an extension.